netanoir/netanoir.github.io/archive/blog/catn5.md

 In the near future, I will fine-tune this project with a [GPT-2](https://en.wikipedia.org/wiki/OpenAI#GPT-2) text-generating machine learning model which will be trained on the same corpora.

-Read a pdf copy of the first iteration of the play here.
+Read a pdf copy of the final iteration of the play [here](../../assets/img/blog/bft.pdf).

+Review the code on [github](https://github.com/netanoir/material-of-language/blob/master/black_feminist_aitextgen.ipynb) or [colab](https://colab.research.google.com/drive/1fHGA61qOTrkYn-UMOnaNg-rSpbI_8tpx?usp=sharing).